 - PARO improves the socialiazation of patients with each other and with caregivers

 - World’s Most Therapeutic Robot certified by Guinness World Records

 PARO is the 8th generation of a design that has been in use in Japan and throughout Europe since 2003.

-PARO has five kinds of sensors: tactile, light, audition, temperature, and posture sensors, with which it can perceive people and its environment.
+PARO has five kinds of sensors: tactile, light, audio, temperature, and posture, through which it can perceive people and its environment.
 With the light sensor, PARO can recognize light and dark.
 He feels being stroked and beaten by tactile sensor, or being held by the posture sensor.
 PARO can also recognize the direction of voice and words such as its name, greetings, and praise with its audio sensor.

 PARO can learn to behave in a way that the user prefers, and to respond to its new name.
 For example, if you stroke it every time you touch it, PARO will remember your previous action and try to repeat that action to be stroked.
 If you hit it, PARO remembers its previous action and tries not to do that action.